Residency

 Publication Guidelines:

-• Abstracts previously presented or published as abstracts are allowed.
+• Abstracts previously presented at other conferences are allowed.

 • Do not publish the full manuscript before the abstract submission deadline.

-• If the full manuscript is published before the Annual Meeting, notify AMSSM — it will not be eligible for presentation.
+• If the full manuscript is published before the Annual Meeting, notify AMSSM.
+You will be required to confirm that you submitted the paper to the journal after the abstract submission date.

 © The American Medical Society for Sports Medicine